Jamasp

 Jamasp (also spelled Zamasp or Djamasp; 𐭩𐭠𐭬𐭠𐭮𐭯; جاماسپ Jāmāsp) was Sasanian King of Kings of Iran from 496 to 498/9.
 He was a son of Peroz I and younger brother of Kavad I. Jamasp was installed on the Sasanian throne upon the deposition of the latter by the nobility and clergy.
+Jamasp's mother's name is unknown.

 Name

 Due to increased Sasanian interest in Kayanian history, Jamasp was named after Jamasp, the mythological minister of the Kayanian monarch Vishtaspa.
 The name is transliterated in Greek as Zamásphēs; Arabic Jāmāsb, Zāmāsb, and Zāmāsf; New Persian Jāmāsp and Zāmāsp.

 Background

 In 484, Peroz I was defeated and killed by a Hephthalite (Note: The Hephthalites were a tribal group that was most prominent of the "Iranian Huns".
 In the second half of the 5th-century, they controlled Tukharistan and also seemingly chunks of southern Transoxiana.) army near Balkh.
 His army was completely destroyed, and his body was never found.
 Four of his sons and brothers had also died.
 The main Sasanian cities of the eastern region of Khorasan−Nishapur, Herat and Marw were now under Hephthalite rule.
 Sukhra, a member of the Parthian House of Karen, one of the Seven Great Houses of Iran, quickly raised a new force and stopped the Hephthalites from achieving further success.
 Peroz' brother, Balash, was elected as shah by the Iranian magnates, most notably Sukhra and the Mihranid general Shapur Mihran.
 However, Balash proved unpopular among the nobility and clergy who had him deposed after just four years in 488.
 Sukhra, who had played a key role in Balash's deposition, appointed Kavad I as the new shah of Iran.